Digital Miter

 Easy Installation

-On the bottom of the fence there is a standard groove for hammerhead bolts (included).
-You drill holes in your saw station or roller stand, slide the bolts into the groove, align the fence, and tighten.
-No special brackets, no custom parts.
+The aluminum profile has a standard groove for hammerhead bolts (included).
+Drill mounting holes in the saw table, slide the bolts into the groove, then tighten.

 Universal Left / Right Mounting

-The fence can be mounted on either the left or right side of the saw.
-There is no “left model” or “right model”.
-You decide during installation, and you can change sides later if needed.
+Mounts on either the left or right side of the saw.
+No separate models.
+Choose the side during installation and change it later if needed.

 Motorised Stop Block

 The stop block is driven by a stepper motor via a timing belt.
-You do not move it by hand.
-You enter a value on the touchscreen, press Enter, and the stop moves automatically to that position.
+It is not moved by hand.
+Enter the required length on the touchscreen and the stop moves automatically to that position.

 Touchscreen Control